DannyNemer/dantil/README.md

 ### <a id="dantil-deleteUndefinedObjectProps"></a>`dantil.deleteUndefinedObjectProps(object)`
 <a href="#dantil-deleteUndefinedObjectProps">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L1410 "View in source") [&#x24C9;][1]

-Recursively deletes all properties of `object` defined as `undefined`.
+Recursively removes all properties of `object` defined as `undefined`.
 This is useful for object comparisons and pretty-printing.
 <br>
 <br>
 **Note:** This method mutates `object`.